Noholme: Racing record

 In July 1960 he was purchased by an American horseman Gene Goff who exported him to the United States where he was trained by Arthur W. Beuzeville and raced as Noholme II until being retired to stud.
 Noholme was part of a shipload of forty-one Thoroughbreds bought by Goff in Australia where he spent considerable time as a result of his investment in oil exploration in the Maryborough Basin of coastal Queensland.
-Noholme II had several race starts in the US but did not win, although he placed in the Orange Bowl, Chicago, Stars and Stripes, and Bougainvillea Turf Handicaps.
+Noholme II started 24 times in the US for 2 wins, 6 seconds, 1 third and 15 unplaced.
+He was placed in the Orange Bowl, Chicago, Stars and Stripes, and Bougainvillea Turf Handicaps.